-Most of our clients have made wills.
+Most of our clients have made wills and we recommend that these are kept up to date as circumstances change.
 This is a cornerstone of financial planning with some leaving gifts in their wills to charity.
-More on this opportunity can be found on our website here: blog/a-taxing-topic-iht-and-your-estate
+More on this opportunity can be found on our website here: One more thing to do!

 In some instances, particularly for those who do not have direct descendants, leaving an entire estate to a charity or to various charities is not uncommon.
 However, for some who have excess income, there is the opportunity to gift money away while they are alive, whilst still having sufficient for their needs, both now and into the longer term, even if changes such as long-term care are required.
 This opportunity can afford some the real benefit of seeing their money make a difference now, rather than after their death.